 The Law and Science of Climate Change Attribution

-This article will examine how attribution science is used in litigation and in policymaking, and the extent to which current research can or cannot support various types of climate litigation.
-Part I will provide a general overview of the current status of attribution science with respect to both slow- and sudden-onset events.
-Part II will describe the role that attribution science has played in recent litigation as well as policy-making and planning activities, focusing primarily on examples from the United States but also drawing on international examples.
-Part III will discuss future directions in the law and science of climate change attribution, addressing questions such as how attribution science can better support policy-making, planning and litigation; how plaintiffs can best utilize attribution science in lawsuits against government and private defendants; and how courts can respond to the realities and limitations of climate attribution science.
+This article examines how attribution science is used in litigation and in policymaking, and how litigation and policymaking might influence current and future directions in attribution science.
+In so doing, the Article indicates where current research factors into various types of climate litigation, and where further work may be most impactful.
+After a brief Introduction, Part II defines and describes the state of the art in attribution science, articulating core concepts and crafting a vocabulary for law-and-policy audiences to comprehend its methodologies and salience.
+Part III describes the role that attribution science has played in recent litigation as well as policy-making and planning activities, focusing primarily on examples from the United States but also drawing on international examples.
+Part IV discusses future directions in the law and science of climate change attribution, addressing questions such as how attribution science can better inform policy-making, planning and litigation; how parties can best utilize attribution science in climate change litigation; and how courts can respond to the realities and limitations of climate attribution science.

 Suggested Citation: Suggested Citation